 Year of 1953

-The MB BS Class of 1953 reunion group has worked with the Development and Alumni Relations Office to raise over £5000 to support an annual award for final year medics.
+The MB BS Class of 1953 reunion group has worked with the Development Office to raise over £5000 to support an annual award for final year medics.
 Students vote for the student peer they feel has done the most to contribute to the camaraderie of their year group.
 Now well into its 10 year run, the award is a key part of the Medical School calendar and well received by all the final year students.

 Chloe’s Fight for Sight